triforkse/jobs/README.md

-# **Not currently in use!**

-Our job descriptions are managed on a different platform.

 # Jobs
-Job Descriptions for both active and inactive jobs at Trifork Stockholm
+Job Descriptions for both active and inactive jobs at Trifork Stockholm.